 PHOTOS, VIDEOS OR OBSERVATIONS

 In one click, our learning documentation software saves activity to a child’s file and sends updates to parents by class, group or for a single child.
 You can also use voice dictation on most phones to record on the go.
 Finally, outgoing teacher communications can require approval.

-Communicating through Educa is like texting.
-It’s instant and more intimate than email.
-Parents are engaged, and can comment or post their own stories to the child’s portfolio.
+Educa messages are like texts, instant and more intimate than email.
+Parents engage.
+If they carry on the learning at home, it is easy to report back with comments or by posting their own stories to the child’s portfolio.

 HELP PARENTS UNDERSTAND THE VALUE OF YOUR SERVICE